Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 #### Windows

-1. Right click on the [hcmt_launcher.bat](https://raw.githubusercontent.com/Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/main/Windows/hcmt_launcher.bat) file and select "Save As".
+1. Right click on the Windows [hcmt_launcher.bat](https://raw.githubusercontent.com/Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/main/Windows/hcmt_launcher.bat) file and select "Save As".
 2. Save the file as "hcmt_launcher.bat" in your desired location, such as the "C:\Users\YourUsername\Downloads" directory.
 3. Browse to the location you downloaded the file and right click on it to choose "Run as Administrator".